Frequently asked questions on ILM's management apprenticeship offer, including qualifications, end point assessment and learning resources

 How can we book with ILM as the EPA provider?

 Bookings will be administrated through Walled Garden.
-See the Level 3 Qualification guide and the Level 5 qualification guide.
+See the relevant qualification guide for further details.

 What documentation do you require in order to put the apprentice through the gateway?